buildspace/buildspace-os/README.md

 For now -- you'll need to install this extension manually (stay tuned, this will be in the extension store soon)

 ## Installation
-We put together 2 min video of all the steps — [click here to check it out](https://www.loom.com/share/8fa37295dc6d47fd945b348dab52fda1)

 If you've never done this before, don't worry it's super simple.
-For the instructions we are going to use Chrome, but it should work identical on any Chromium based browser
+For the instructions we're going to use Chrome, but it should work identical on any Chromium based browser

+**We put together 2 min video of all the steps — [click here to check it out](https://www.loom.com/share/8fa37295dc6d47fd945b348dab52fda1)**

 ### 1. Download + extract the extension
 On this repo, click the green "Code" button and select Download ZIP.
 Make sure to save it in a safe spot!<br>